MAJI-MVP/back-end/README.md

 **Web interface and dashboard for the customers** to check the payments sent and being sent to the several buyers/suppliers

-For the back-end stack, we will use Solidity as programming language since we will build and deploy on EVM compatible chains such as the ones supported by Chainlink:
+For the back-end stack, we will use Solidity as a programming language since we will build and deploy on EVM-compatible chains such as the ones supported by Chainlink:

 Ethereum
 Polygon (Matic)